Critical Terms for Critical Work

 Traditionally serving a “gatekeeping function,” basic writing courses tend to stigmatize students and discourage them from continuing the pursuit of higher education.
 Sometimes called “weed-out courses,” their deleterious effects have historically overshadowed their original intent and many basic writing teachers’ purposes and goals.

 Basic writing courses were offered in US colleges and universities as a direct result of pressure from social groups not typically granted access to higher education.
 Collectively, in what’s referred to as the Open Admissions Movement, members of these social groups changed the nation’s student body; the forebears of their work being the class-based movements of the late-eighteenth and early twentieth centuries, the Equal Rights Movement and, most directly, the Civil Rights Movement of the 1950s and 60s.
-Open Admissions was aided as well by the push for college access of veterans returning from WWII.
+Open Admissions was aided as well by the push for college access by veterans returning from WWII.

 Despite concerted efforts on the part of some compositionists (those teachers and academics in the field of rhetoric and composition) from the 1970s on to change curricula and the overall effect of basic writing, it remains marked by its history and the continuing perceptions of it in the academy, as well as attitudes of both some who teach and many who take such courses.